Elysia-simp/I-Died-And-Came-Back-As-A-Specific-Otome-Idol-Game-Shader-for-MMD/README.md

+if this gets taken down then that's the end of my active update

+so report bugs now while you can

 Your only hint as for what game this could POSSIBLY be is there are two twinks

 everything you'll need to know will be in material.fx